slaclab/sdf-docs/README.md

 data analytics and is characterized by large, massive throughput, high concurrency storage systems.

-**January 3rd 9:35am PST: Today the team is working to address issues on the internal S3DF network.
-As a result, all S3DF services remain DOWN.
-Our next update will be at 3pm PST today.**
+**January 3rd 2:55pm PST: We have made some updates to the S3DF network.
+We continue to work on stabilizing storage.
+All S3DF services remain DOWN.
+Our next update will be at 8pm PST today.**

 ## Quick Reference